BeAnMo/json-find/README.md

 Returns the value of a given Object at the specified key, false otherwise.

 #### .findValues(Object, ...String) -> Object

 Searches the given Object for each key given.
 If a given key exists in the Object, its key/value pair are copied to the resulting Object.
 If none are matched, an empty Object is returned.

-If given an Object with multiple identical keys, both procedures will return the first matching key found, ignoring the others.
+If given an Object with multiple identical keys, the value of the first matching key found will be returned, ignoring the others.
 However, if identical keys exist on the same level within an Object, the value of the last key will be returned.

 #### Example